vivsnguyen/Tandem-Trivia/README.md

 Users click to select an answer.
 After selecting, the button with the correct answer will turn green.
 If an incorrect answer is selected, the selected button will turn grey.
 Other incorrect answer buttons will turn red.

 ![alt text](https://github.com/vivsnguyen/Tandem-Trivia/blob/main/static/images/incorrect-answer.gif "Selecting an incorrect answer")
+Selecting an incorrect answer
 ![alt text](https://github.com/vivsnguyen/Tandem-Trivia/blob/main/static/images/correct-answer.gif "Selecting a correct answer")
+Selecting a correct answer

 #### Final score display
 After 10 questions are completed, users can view their score percentage and restart the quiz.